McMainsLiam/AOC2021/README.md

-deno project
+A deno project

-run each challenge with `deno run --allow-read index.ts`
+Run each challenge with the VSCode task runner or manually from the root folder.
+Eg. `deno run --allow-read 1/index.ts`